mroubaud/de_zoomcamp_final_project/README.md

 ### Bepro API

 Bepro analyzed all the matches of the world cup of Qatar 2022 and it provides all the data through its API.
 We can obtain all the _eventing_ information about a match with a simple request to the Bepro API.
 Same apply for information about team and players, betweend others.
 The response of all the request done to Bepro API are in JSON format.
-See section **Resources** for more information about Bepro API.
+See section **Resources** for more information about Bepro and Bepro API.

 ### Data Ingestion: Batch Processing with dlt

-Data Ingestion process was made through a python script called _data_ingestion.py_ inside the _data_ingestion_ folder.This script use dlt to convert the response of the Bepro API from JSON to tabular format.
+Data Ingestion process was made through a python script called _data_ingestion.py_ inside the _data_ingestion_ folder.This script use _dlt_ to convert the response of the Bepro API from JSON to tabular format.
 Tables are store in Google Big Query in SQL format.
-Another advantage to use dlt is that it use the concept of _generator_, which allows to process the data in a more efficient way ("line by line"), without the need to use a lot of memory resources.
+Another advantage to use dlt is that it use the concept of _generator_, which allows to process the data in a more efficient way (_"line by line"_), without the need to use a lot of memory resources.

 ### Data warehouse: Google Big Query